-The University of Texas School of Biomedical Informatics at Houston (SBMI) offers three graduate-level certificates: Biomedical Informatics, Applied Biomedical Informatics, and Public Health Informatics.
+The University of Texas School of Biomedical Informatics at Houston (SBMI) offers four graduate-level certificates: Biomedical Informatics, Applied Biomedical Informatics, Public Health Informatics, and Health Data Science.
 These certificates are designed for self-motivated health care professionals seeking informatics education as well as other professionals and recent graduates who want to transition into the health care industry via informatics.
 Each certificate requires the completion of five selected courses, which can be finished in as little as two semesters.
 Semester credit hours earned in the certificate programs are transferable to the corresponding master's program.

 * Students pursuing a certificate as their only academic program are not eligible for financial aid.
 Certificate students may be eligible for SBMI scholarships if funds are available.